Fondor1/tabletop/README.md

-# tabletop
+# Tabletop
-A multiplayer tabletop platform for card and board games
+A multiplayer tabletop platform for card and board games, implemented in Python 3

+## Requirements
+* Python3
+* PyQt4